 At a consumer’s residence, an Optical Network Terminal (ONT) is responsible for converting these transmitted light signals back into electrical signals that devices such as computers and smartphones can utilize.
 This conversion process underpins both the rapidity and dependability characteristic of fiber optic internet connections.

-Advantages of Fibre Optic Internet
+Advantages of Fiber Optic Internet

-Limitations of Fibre Optic Internet
+Limitations of Fiber Optic Internet

 Understanding Cable Internet